Official Government Website

 Search Our Collections

-Please remember, creating a database index is not exact science.
-When the information on records is first compiled, there is room for error.
+Please remember that creating a database index is not exact science.
 It is not unusual to find misspellings in all types of older records.
 These indexes were compiled using original records, many of which are in poor condition and difficult to read.

 While the Idaho State Historical Society is greatly concerned with the quality of these indexes, not all errors can be corrected.
 Information in original records, even when erroneous, cannot be changed.
 To help make your searches successful, you should be aware of the possibilities of misspellings and different spellings.
 Consider all the possible variations in a name when doing a search (e.g., Johnson, Johnsen or Jonson).
 Many names are listed more than once; this is simply an indication that more than one type of record exists for that individual.